-Jenn David-Lang founded THE MAIN IDEA in the spring of 2007 because she witnessed too many school leaders who were so busy with the day to day responsibilities of running their schools and organizations, that they had no time for their own professional development.
-Through THE MAIN IDEA, education leaders have ready access to the most current and powerful ideas in education to help them serve as strong instructional leaders.
+Jenn David-Lang founded THE MAIN IDEA in 2007 because she found many school leaders were too overwhelmed with their day-to-day responsibilities to find time for their own professional learning.
+So, she created THE MAIN IDEA to give education leaders easy access to the most current and powerful ideas in education to help them better serve as strong instructional leaders.

 Jenn has worked in the field of education for over 30 years.
 She has had a wide range of experiences in both teaching and administration.
-She founded and directed Providence Summerbridge, a nonprofit to raise the academic achievement of urban middle school students; she taught both math and English; she created and provided professional development for educators; and she has helped to start a number of New York City schools.
-Currently, Jenn runs Masterminds (online groups of school and district leaders who learn together) and leads professional learning for leaders in addition to running The Main Idea.
+In her early years she founded and directed Providence Summerbridge, a nonprofit to raise the academic achievement of urban middle school students; she taught both math and English; got her principal’s license and master’s in educational administration; and she helped to start a number of New York City schools.

 FAQs